 4) Shutter Speed

-Shutter speed is a bit self-explanatory; it controls the speed of your shutter.
+Next, shutter speed is a bit self-explanatory.
+It controls the speed of your shutter.
 In basic terms, it determines how fast you take your pictures.
 Shutter speed is measured by fractions of seconds.
 The larger the denominator, the faster the shutter speed.
 The smaller the denominator, the slower the shutter speed — which is great for blurred action shots!

-There is sooo much more to photography but I feel like these 5 concepts were the most important ones.
+There is sooo much more to photography but I feel like these 5 photography basics were the most important ones.
 I hope you found these cheat sheets really helpful because I still refer to them sometimes.